Arkhorse/Complex-Logger/README.md

 Once these things are added, you will be able to use the logger.
 No longer will you need to use defines for debug messages.
 No longer will you need to recompile a mod just to enable those define based debug messages.

-You can also add color and other text changes using the `params object[]` array.
-This should be properly handled, but is currently not fully tested.
+Color is automatically handled, all `FlaggedLoggingLevel.Warning` messages are Yellow, `FlaggedLoggingLevel.Error` are Red, `FlaggedLoggingLevel.Critical` are Dark Red and `FlaggedLoggingLevel.Exception` is also red.
+I may change Error and Critical to another color, if this is wanted.
+This change would be done to be able to properly distinguish them from exceptions, but is not 100% required for users.

 # Technical Details
 This mod makes use of a generic class to handle extending the base MelonLogger.
-Note that you _cant_ use a class that doesnt extend the `MelonBase` class in some way as the class that you use to instantiate the ComplexLogger instance.
+Note that you _cant_ use a class that doesnt extend the `MelonBase` class in some way as the class that you use to instantiate the ComplexLogger `class`.

 ## Logging Sub Type
 I also implemented a handy sub type that you can use to print separators and headers.
 In order to use them, you will need to use something along these examples:
-- `Logger.Log(string.Empty, FlaggedLoggingLevel.Debug, null, LoggingSubType.Separator);`
+- `Logger.Log(FlaggedLoggingLevel.Debug, LoggingSubType.Separator);`
-- `Logger.Log("I am a header", FlaggedLoggingLevel.Debug, null, LoggingSubType.IntraSeparator);`
+- `Logger.Log("I am a header", FlaggedLoggingLevel.Debug, LoggingSubType.IntraSeparator);`
-- `Logger.Log("This will print to the Unity console (or uConsole)", FlaggedLoggingLevel.Debug, null, LoggingSubType.uConsole);`
+- `Logger.Log("This will print to the Unity console (or uConsole)", FlaggedLoggingLevel.Debug, LoggingSubType.uConsole);`

 Note: I forgot to write a specific function to handle the sub type without the exception.
 In a future update, you will not need the `null` argument and there will be another function to handle the separator, without a message string.